bonStats/sipr/README.md

 # sipr: Semi-infinite programming in `R`

 This package is currently being developed.
-It's aim is to provide methods optimisation of SIP problems.
+It aims to provide optimisation methods for SIP problems.

 To get started, install this package from GitHub using the `devtools` package: